wafflespeanut/biographer/README.md

-## Anecdote (v0.4.1)
+## Biographer (v0.4.2)

 This is a little project of mine - an utility to remember everyday memories.
 For now, it puts your stories (with a MD5-hashed filename) into a directory for later viewing.
 It supports some basic encryption.
-I've used a simple algorithm to hex and shift the ASCII values in the files, which is similar to a *hexed* 256-char Caesar cipher with a byte-wise XOR<sup>[1]</sup>.
-It can also detect incorrect passwords.
+I've used a simple algorithm to hex and shift the ASCII values in the files, which is similar to a *hexed* 256-char Caesar cipher with a byte-wise XOR<sup>[1]</sup> (which can also detect incorrect passwords).

 Once stored, it doesn't disturb the original story (unless you play around).
 It decrypts to a temporary file for viewing, which also gets deleted almost immediately.
-While updating stories, it just appends your story to the previous story.
+While updating the stories, it just appends your story to the previous story.

-There's a SHA-256 hashing function which hashes the password into a local file, so that instead of typing the password each time you write/view some story, you can save it by signing in, but it requires at least one sign-in per session.
-And, the cool part - you can search through your stories for specific words (between a range of dates).
+There's a SHA-256 hashing function which hashes the password into a local file, so that instead of typing the password every time you write/view some story, you can save it by signing in, but it requires at least one sign-in per session.
+And, the cool part - you can search through your stories for specific words (between a range of dates) either using Python or the provided Rust library.

-<sup>[1]: **It's not at all secure!**.
-And, that's not my goal either (at least, not for now).
-This is just to prevent people from peeking into the stories using text editors.
+<sup>[1]: **It's not at all secure!**, but that's not my goal either! (at least, not for now).
+We need confidentiality, not integrity.
+So, this is just to prevent people from peeking into the stories using text editors.
+Protecting the stories however, is on your side.
 But, if someone's really involved, then he'll be able to crack it in a few days.</sup>

 ### Checklist

 - <s>fix the memory leak occurring while transferring the string pointer from Rust to Python</s>
-- switch from a shift cipher to a stream cipher.
-That's because we don't need integrity in this case, we just need confidentiality (in which stream cipher rocks!). *Of course, protecting the files is always on your side.*
-- add option for changing the password
+- <s>add option for changing the password</s>
+- improve the algorithm for faster decryption (abandon TEMP.tmp)
+- add ways to zip the stories (backups)
+- use the hash of contents to check integrity and show warnings
 - spawn multiple threads while searching with Rust

 ### Changelog

 <sup>The commits (before 0.4.0: Memento) are in the [`scripts`](https://github.com/Wafflespeanut/scripts) repository.
 I moved it here once the diary became somewhat appealing.
 In case you wanna check those out, I've provided the links for each version below.</sup>

-v0.4.2: Biographer *(still checking out)*
+v0.5.0: Biographer *(still checking out)*
 - Added errors, warnings & success messages
 - Rust library can now be used for searching.
 It's damn fast! (by a factor of ~100)
+- Added option for changing the password
+- Fixed a flaw in Python search
+- Functions: `changePass(), rustySearch(), pySearch()`

 v0.4.1: [Anecdote](https://github.com/Wafflespeanut/anecdote/tree/6f7a80aa0ad24c299550e84e8d3ec0cf08bcbbc9)
 - Improved search to suit the methods written for both Python & Rust